Dienstag, 27. Juli 2010

 Connair (formerly known as Connellan Airways) operated out of Alice Springs, it flew routes throughout the Northern Territory and the north of Western Australia and provided support for the Royal Flying Doctor Service.
 Connair came into financial difficulties and was bought out by East-West airlines in 1980, but went into liquidation shortly after.

-the Aircraft Development & Research Unit (ARDU) and later based at the Woomera Rocket Range.
+VH-UPQ was a former Royal Australian Air Force example, based in Malaysia.
+After World War 2 she was transferred to the Aircraft Development & Research Unit (ARDU) and later based at the Woomera Rocket Range.
 In 1973 she joined Connair which was renamed to Northern Airlines in 1980.
 Setair took her over in December of the same year.
 In 1984 the old Dakota found a new home with Rebel Air (Sydney), an operator of two more DC-3s.
 The next owner became Dakota National Air who used her on nostalgic flights.
 In 2003 renamed to Discovery Airtours she continued to operate out of Sydney Bankstown.
 She remains stored at Bankstown in a rather derelict state.

 Varig Electra PP-VLA